Last updated on 5 January 2022

-Also known as colorectal cancer, colon cancer is a serious malignant disease that affects the colon – the final part of the digestive tract.
-Cancer can occur in any part of the colon, generally divided into the right colon and left colon (including the rectum).
+Also known as colorectal cancer, colon cancer is a serious malignant disease that affects the colon, which is the final part of the digestive tract.
+Cancer can occur in any part of the colon, which is generally divided into the right colon and left colon (including the rectum).
 The majority of cancers occur in the left colon, although some genetic cancers tend to occur more in the right colon.

 Unique to cancers, colorectal cancer always starts from polyps – a noncancerous type of growth that forms along the inside of the colon.
-This feature provides a great opportunity to prevent colorectal cancer altogether by detecting polyps that have the potential to become cancerous and removing these polyps.
-While some individuals with larger polyps may experience symptoms like blood in the stool or constipation, these polyps seldom cause any symptoms at all.
-Hence, screening for asymptomatic colon polyps is very helpful in colorectal cancer prevention.
+This feature provides a great opportunity to prevent colorectal cancer altogether by detecting polyps that have the potential to become cancerous and removing them early.

-In Singapore, colorectal cancer remains as one of the most common cancer among men.
-According to the Singapore Cancer Registry, it is also consistently among the leading cancers in the country, with 10,634 new cases diagnosed (nearly 6 cases per day) and 4,082 deaths in in 2013 – 2017.
-In the past 50 years, colon cancer made up more than half the cases of colorectal cancer in Singapore, and this trend was also observed in other countries.
+In Singapore, colorectal cancer remains as one of the most common cancers among men.
+According to the Singapore Cancer Registry, it is also consistently among the leading cancers in the country, with 11,238 new cases diagnosed (about 6 cases per day) and 4,191 deaths from 2014 – 2018.
+In the past 50 years, colon cancer made up more than half the cases of cancer in Singapore, and this trend was also observed in other countries.

-- Diet: Low-fibre, high-fat diets that include red meat and processed meat may lead to a higher risk of colon cancer
+Low-fibre, high-fat diets that include red meat and processed meat may lead to a higher risk of colon cancer.

-- Ethnicity: Singaporean-Chinese have a higher risk of colon cancer compared to other races in Singapore
+Singaporean-Chinese have a higher risk of colon cancer compared to other races ethnic groups in Singapore.

-- Family history: 5 – 10% of all colon cancers may be hereditary, and may develop in individuals before the age of 50
+An estimated 5 – 10% of all colon cancers may be hereditary, and may develop in individuals before the age of 50.

-- Lifestyle habits: A sedentary lifestyle, as well as excessive smoking and drinking, may all contribute to the risk of developing colon cancer
+A sedentary lifestyle, as well as excessive smoking and drinking, may all contribute to the risk of developing colon cancer.

-In the early stages of colon cancer, there are usually no symptoms to warn patients.
+In the early stages of colon cancer, there are usually no symptoms.
 However, in the later stages of cancer, some signs include:

 - Blood in the stools